jvde-github/AIS-catcher/README.md

 For testing, do not use the development version (edge) but instead download the latest release.
 The development version might not work.

-Edge version: early cmake support which should automatically switch off the bias-tee for older versions of rtlsdr (e.g. on Ubuntu 16), automatically link in SDRplay support and help to build on Windows (via installing PothosSDR) for those interested in that.
+**Edge version**:
+- cmake support to resolve some earlier build annoyances.
 Binaries are still provided below.
+- enhancement of reset conditions of decoder to improve reception

 ## Usage
 ````